FAQsThe answers to all your questions

 How do I organise matches?

-The day before the season starts your new league, division, opponents and fixture schedule will be published.
+The day before the season starts your new league, division and opponents will be published.
 We’ll also send you a handy reminder via email to let you know.

 Every league has an exclusive player directory (which is only accessible to registered players).
 The directory features player profiles including contact information and preferred courts.